 INFP personality type belongs to Idealists according to David Keirsey, a famous American psychologist and the author of several books on personality types.
 Otto Kroeger, another authority on 16 personality types, created a descriptive slogan for INFPs, which is “Performing Noble Service to Aid Society”.
 The reason why both Keirsey and Kroeger feel this way about this type is because INFPs, who make up about 4 percent of the general population, are deeply focused on their values and, basically, devote their lives to pursuing this ideal.
+Are you a loyal and compassionate INFP?
+Take this scientific test to find out.

 INFP has several descriptive names given by different authors and experts.
 They include: